Magic: The Gathering formats: Vintage

 The Vintage format (formerly known as Type 1) is another Eternal constructed format.
 Vintage maintains a small banned list and a larger restricted list.
 Unlike in the other formats, the WPN does not ban cards in Vintage for power level reasons.
 Cards banned in Vintage are those that either involve ante, manual dexterity (Falling Star, Chaos Orb), or could hinder event rundown (Shahrazad and Conspiracy cards).
 Cards that raise power level concerns are instead restricted to a maximum of one copy per deck.
-The one exception to this is Lurrus of the Dream Den, which could be cast from outside the game and thus could not meaningfully be restricted.
-Vintage is currently the only format in which cards are restricted.
+The one exception to this was Lurrus of the Dream Den, which could be cast from outside the game and thus could not meaningfully be restricted; Lurrus was unbanned after a rule change in 2021.
+Vintage is currently the only tabletop format in which cards are restricted.

 Because of the expense in acquiring the old cards to play competitive Vintage, many Vintage tournaments are unsanctioned and permit players to use a certain number of proxy cards.
 These are treated as stand-ins of existing cards and are not normally permitted in tournaments sanctioned by the WPN.
 Dot eSports highlighted that "Vintage is Legacy, except you can add one copy of cards on the 'restricted list' (the 50 or so most powerful cards in the game).
 These decks, quite simply, are the most powerful things in Magic and are insanely fast and lethal.
 They’re also prohibitively expensive".